CJPrindle/color-seek/README.md

 ### Examples ###

 The following examples demonstrate various options available with **Color Seek**.
+As HTML files are always generated they will only be demonstrated in the first example.

+#### Create a CSS file from a Local File ####

+    $ colorseek -i /c/docs/MonokaiSharp.json -n Monokai-Sharp --css

+**Color Seek** creates a HTML file and a CSS file named _Monkikai-Sharp.html_ and _Monokai-Sharp.css_ in the **Color Seek** directory.

-> Create CSS and HTML output from a file resource.
-The file used as input is a Visual Studio Code color theme that was exported as a JSON file. **Color Seek** creates
+(**NOTE**: The file used as input is a [Visual Studio Code](https://code.visualstudio.com) color theme exported to a JSON file.)
-> a CSS file and a HTML page named _Monokai-Sharp.css_ and _Monkikai-Sharp.html_ respectively.
->
-    $ colorseek -i /c/docs/MonokaiSharp.json -css -n "Monokai-Sharp"

 ![readme-2](images/readme-2.png)

 ---

-> Create a SASS and Html from a Url
+#### Create a SASS file with RGB from a Stylesheet URL ####

-In this example no output directory, output name, or file renditions was specified.
-Therefore, only a Html page displaying the unique colors found the the Json file is created.
+    $ colorseek -i https://material.io/static/m2/css/main.min.css -n "Material Theme" --sass --rgb

+Extracting colors from a stylesheet url is as simple as a local file.
+The --sass switch tells **Color Seek** to use the .scss (SASS) file extension.
+Instead of hex values we instead choose the RGB color format by providing the --rgb switch.
+Notice the use of double quotes around the name value.
+This is needed if you want a space in any value.